-A Chartered Engineer and Fellow of the CIHT with over fifteen years of experience of leading teams of engineers and technical specialists within highways and traffic.
+A Chartered Engineer and Fellow of the CIHT with over fifteen years of experience of leading operational teams, engineers and technical specialists.
 Improving diversity, driving innovation and reducing cost.
-Awarded a British Empire Medal (BEM) in the 2017 New Years Honours list for services to Transport and the community in London, press release
+Awarded a British Empire Medal (BEM) in the 2017 New Years Honours list for services to Transport and the community in London, press release: https://goo.gl/HDI81u

 Responsible for driving continuous improvement, innovation and partnering with supply chain partners to deliver better outcomes to our customers across London.
-Initiatives such as Availability based Traffic Signal contracts, NEC terms for installation of ITS equipment and pre-building ITS equipment off site.
-Initiatives which are now seen as best practice by the wider industry.
+Initiatives such as equipment purchase maturity model, availability based Traffic Signal contracts, NEC terms for installation of ITS equipment and pre-building ITS equipment off-site.
+Initiatives which are now recognised as best practice by the wider industry.

 I have led the creation of work placements to help ex-Armed Forces personnel who may be wounded, injured or sick into employment.

 TfL and the Poppy Factory work together to get ex-Service members back into employment.
 TfL has been working with the Armed Forces resettlement support groups and Remploy to create paid work placements to help ex-Armed Forces members - who may be wounded, injured or sick - back into employment.
 The placements have been extremely successful with the vast majority of people taking part securing permanent employment.

 A soldier who lost his legs in a Taliban bomb blast told today of his pride at being among ex-servicemen using their military skills in new jobs on the London transport network.
 More details Evening Standard and TfL Press Release